Carl Joachim Friedrich: World War II and Cold War: 1941–1984

 Friedrich's constitutional vision for a new German identity was based on active participation in democratic institutions, where citizens invested in democracy to secure their own liberty.
 Friedrich deeply believed that a stable democracy required an elite that was committed to democracy and responsible bureaucracy.
 He therefore intervened in the ongoing reforms of German universities in the US occupied areas.
 He traveled between Heidelberg, Munich, and Berlin to organize meetings on the role of a university in a constitutional democracy.
 In 1948 he helped to establish the Free University of Berlin for which he designed a course program on political theory, democracy, and communism.
 This course program was in 1949 adopted by the University of Marburg, the University of Cologne, and the University of Hamburg.

 In 1947 Friedrich and his Harvard colleagues launched a course program on Russian and the Soviet Union which in 1948 became the Russian Research Center.
 In the same year, communists gained control over Czechoslovakia and Allied-occupied Germany was divided into West Germany and East Germany in 1949.
 These rapid developments prompted Friedrich to orchestrate the Human Relations Area Files (HRAF) project, which was started in 1948 by Clellan S. Ford at Yale University.
 The HRAF collected and analyzed vast quantities of data to produce research reports for US diplomats on the world's cultures and political regimes.
 Shorter HRAF reports were issued as background reading to US military personnel stationed abroad.
-After the European continent was carved up in the 1955 Warsaw Pact interest in European affairs grew and US diplomats required detailed knowledge about the history of European countries, regardless of whether they were allies or enemies in the Cold War.
+After the European continent was carved up in the 1955 Warsaw Pact, interest in European affairs grew and US diplomats required detailed knowledge about the history of European countries, regardless of whether they were allies or enemies in the Cold War.
 Friedrich became the head of the European studies division at Harvard University.
-He designed and tough courses for students on Germany, Poland, Hungary, Britain, France and Italy.
+He designed tough courses for students on Germany, Poland, Hungary, Britain, France and Italy.
 Friedrich also trained US diplomats on European history and politics before they were sent overseas.

 In the 1950s Friedrich had the opportunity to put his ideas of a virtuous federalism again into practice when he acted as constitutional advisor for Puerto Rico, the Virgin Islands, and Israel.
 Friedrich also participated in a project to draft a constitution for the establishment of a European Political Community (EPC), which ultimately failed.